NuGet/docs.microsoft.com-nuget/docs/nuget-org/individual-accounts.md

 Your individual (user) account is your identity on NuGet.org and can be a member of any number of organizations.
 A package can belong to an organization account like it can belong to an individual account.
 Package consumers don't see any difference between an individual account or the organization account: both appear as package `owners`.

-An organization account has one or more indivdual accounts as its members.
+An organization account has one or more individual accounts as its members.
 These members can manage a set of packages while maintaining a single identity for ownership.

 ## Add a new individual account